Over 50% of voice calls occur over Wi-Fi.

 When it comes to voice, not all Wi-Fi is created equal

-Wi-Fi is the least expensive and most comprehensive solution for providing multifamly properties with in-building voice coverage.
+Wi-Fi is the least expensive and most comprehensive solution for providing in-building voice coverage to multifamily properties.
 To use Wi-Fi as an in-building voice solution for multifamily properties, the network needs to ensure a consistently reliable connection.
-Unlike data, which can survive buffering, if there is a break in connection, a voice call will drop.
-Spot On uses it’s patented Tessellated Grid Design to ensure consistent and protected connectivity allowing for a reliable in-building voice solution.
+Unlike data, which can survive buffering, a voice call will drop if there is a break in the connection.
+Spot On Networks uses its patented Tessellated Grid Design to ensure consistent and protected connectivity, allowing for a reliable in-building voice solution.

 Wi-Fi Calling – The Ideal Voice Solution for Multifamily

 Over 50% of voice calls originate over Wi-Fi

 Wi-Fi is the perfect solution for in-building voice: it is cost-effective for building owners, quick to deploy, provides reliable voice coverage, and high-speed Wi-Fi internet.
 Wi-Fi is the most requested amenity by today’s residents, and Spot On Wi-Fi solves the in-building cellular coverage problem.

 To use Wi-Fi Calling as an in-building wireless solution, building owners need to procure a managed Wi-Fi internet service provider to ensure consistent and prioritized voice traffic.
 A Spot On Wi-Fi Calling network uses QoS (Quality of Service) and VPP (Voice Packet Prioritization) to manage voice communications, ensuring residents have consistent and reliable coverage.